 Despite many specific advances in ICT, and with a few exceptions (certain centres of excellence), the overall experience for healthcare providers / governments procuring both monolithic one size-fits-all systems, and/or numerous best-of-breed systems remains deeply problematic, with the following issues being common.

-The main vendor solution rarely supports the data richness actually required by clinicians – it is well known that many hospitals contain dozens if not hundreds of hidden specialist’s databases, often referred to as the ‘Access Database problem'.
+The main vendor solution rarely supports the data richness actually required by clinicians – it is well known that many hospitals contain dozens if not hundreds of hidden specialist’s databases, often referred to as the ‘Access database problem'.

-If the institution wants to switch to or add a new vendor, the changeover costs related to the data alone are massive and the risks so great that this consideration alone paralyses them for years with the current ineffective solution.
+If the institution wants to switch to or add a new vendor, the changeover costs related to the data alone are enormous and the risks so great that this consideration alone paralyses them for years with the current ineffective solution.

 No one vendor can produce all the functionality the provider requires - even the biggest vendor has a ‘roadmap’ containing numerous features the provider wants today;

-No large procurement doesn’t involve time-consuming and expensive customisation;
+Large procurements always involve time-consuming and expensive customisation.

 Procurement of multiple ‘best-of-breed’ solutions for e.g. inpatient, ER, ambulatory etc, come with huge ongoing cost for data and workflow integration.

-They cannot logistically afford to deploy all the functionality they want in one go – the human costs and challenges of change management not to mention solution integration make this impossible – incremental deployment is actually a practical need.
+They cannot logistically afford to deploy all the functionality they want in one go – the human costs and challenges of change management not to mention solution integration make this impossible – incremental deployment is actually a practical necessity.

-Asking for even the smallest changes to the data schema or core functionality attracts uncontrollable costs and usually a long wait as well.
+Asking for even the smallest changes to the data schema or core functionality often attracts uncontrollable costs and delays.

 Other data users (e.g. research users, national registries) typically cannot have access to the data without the vendor’s say so and price tag.